Kayzaks/HackingNeuralNetworks/README.md

 ### Packages

 - **Keras**: Installing Keras can be tricky.
 We refer to the official installation guide at https://keras.io/#installation and suggest TensorFlow as a backend (using the GPU-enabled version, if one is available on the machine).
-- **NumPy** and **SciPy**: NumPy and SciPy are excellent helper packages, which are used throughout all exercises.
+- **NumPy**, **SciPy** and **scikit-image**: NumPy and SciPy are excellent helper packages, which are used throughout all exercises.
 Following the official SciPy instructions should also install NumPy https://www.scipy.org/install.html.
+We will also need to install scikit-image for image loading and saving: https://scikit-image.org/docs/stable/install.html.
 - **PyCuda**: PyCuda is required for the GPU-based attack exercise.
 If no nVidia GPU is available on the machine, this can be skipped. https://wiki.tiker.net/PyCuda/Installation
 - **NLTK**: NLTK provides functionalities for natural language processing and is very helpful for some of the exercises. https://www.nltk.org/install.html